Saniyagupte/Inventory-Management/README.md

 - **Database**: MongoDB (for storing product data)

 # Backend Setup
--Clone the repository:
+- Clone the repository
--Navigate to the backend directory:
+- Navigate to the backend directory
--Configure the MongoDB database connection
+- Configure the MongoDB database connection
-R-un the Spring Boot application

 # Frontend Setup
--Navigate to the frontend directory:
+- Navigate to the frontend directory:
--Install dependencies:npm install
+- Install dependencies:npm install
--Start the React development server
+- Start the React development server

 ## Contact
 For any queries or support, please contact: